Tuolumne Grove, Yosemite NP

 Parking: Limited free parking lot at the trailhead

 Tuolumne Grove has a lot to offer to hikers and nature lovers.
-This lesser known grove away from the waterfalls and crows of Yosemite Valley, holds a hike through a lush forest with towering giant sequoias.
+This lesser known grove away from the waterfalls and crowds of Yosemite Valley, holds a hike through a lush forest with towering giant sequoias.
 If you would like to see more of these unique trees, consider visiting Mariposa Grove of giant sequoias in the southern part of Yosemite National Park.

 See you on the trail!